Language selection

 Progress/achievements:

 On December 10, 2021, the White House announced the launch of an export controls and human rights initiative.
 Canada has since worked with the United States and other like-minded countries to finalize the text of a non-legally-binding “Code of Conduct for Enhancing Export Controls of Goods and Technology That Could Be Misused and Lead to Serious Violations or Abuses of Human Rights.”
-This Code of Conduct is to be released at the Second Summit for Democracy.
+This Code of Conduct was released at the Second Summit for Democracy.

 Report a problem on this page